phoolcmd/AKI-Game-Source/README.md

 # Current Developments
 The game is currently in the early stages of development, and many features are being implemented.
-Currently, the main focus is on developing an intuitive inventory system to manage resources and spells.
-This system will play a vital role in managing resources collected from foraging and tracking the player's progress in spell upgrades.
+Currently, the main focus is on developing a robust farming system as well a basic animal ai system.

-In addition, combat mechanics are also being fleshed out to provide engaging encounters and challenges.
-The introduction of items, from consumables to powerful artifacts, is another feature on the horizon, designed to diversify the gameplay further and provide more strategic depth.

-As Astral Kitten Island grows and evolves, it seeks to provide an unforgettable mix of exploration, puzzle-solving, and role-playing elements with its unique blend of magical and feline-themed charm.
-Stay tuned for exciting updates and milestones in the journey of its development!

 # Running the Game
 To run Astral Kitten Island, follow these steps: